Guide to car insurance

 Car insurance rates by state

-In addition to the factors listed above, the state you live in has one of the biggest impacts on your car insurance premium.
+In addition to the factors listed above, your state has one of the biggest impacts on your car insurance premium.
 Your state’s minimum coverage laws, the likelihood of getting into an accident, the average severity of accidents and the percentage of uninsured motorists can all impact the average car insurance cost in your state.

 Car insurance rates by age